demonixis/Vridge.Kinect/README.md

 # Vridge.Kinect

-Vridge bridge using for the Kinect (Xbox One) sensor.
-Still very WIP, don't expect it to work now.
+This is a Kinect driver for Vridge that send data for head, left and right hand.
+The driver works with Kinect for Xbox One and Xbox 360.

-Kinect for Xbox One required, the 360 one will be supported just after a working build.
+It's possible to send specific data (only head, left position, right rotation...).
+This driver only works on x64 systems.

 ## License
 This project is released under the MIT License.